 If you struggle with the activities of daily living after stroke, it’s likely that you will work closely with a team of therapists to help improve your self-sufficiency and independence with these tasks.

 Next, we’ll look at two specific types of therapy that help improve your independence with ADLs.

 Physical vs Occupational Therapy to Relearn Activities of Daily Living After Stroke

 In contrast, physical therapy focuses on improving mobility through targeted exercises.
-By working on strengthening the muscles and maintaining full range of motion at physical therapy, individuals can perform activities of daily living with more ease.
+By working on balance, strengthening the muscles, and maintaining full range of motion at physical therapy, individuals can perform activities of daily living with more ease.

 Fortunately, this is often what happens during the early stages of the stroke recovery process.

-After a stroke, many survivors spend time at an inpatient rehab facility where they spend 3+ hours per day doing PT and OT.
+After a stroke, many survivors spend time at an inpatient rehab facility where they spend 3+ hours per day doing PT, OT, and possibly speech therapy.
 After discharge from inpatient rehab, therapy often continues at outpatient rehab on a less frequent basis.

 Because the brain requires consistent stimulation and experience in order to rewire itself, it’s imperative for stroke survivors to continue with rehabilitation at home.
 Practicing therapeutic exercises on a daily basis can help feed the brain the stimulation it needs to strengthen essential functions, such as the activities of daily living.